czarkom/czarkom/README.md

 ### Hi there 👋

-🌱 Currently studying IT with data science specialization on Warsaw University of Technology 👯 Working in Emerge Consulting
+🌱 Currently studying IT with data science specialization at Warsaw University of Technology 👯 Working in Emerge Consulting

 📫 How to reach me: